20 Best Things to Do in Rancho Cucamonga, CA

 Nineteenth-century artifacts like furniture, clothes, and photographs are displayed on exhibits within the halls and rooms of the house.

-Your guide will also talk about the life of John Rain himself, how he once owned most of Rancho Cucamonga for a time, and the fate of this wife and his property when he was murdered.
+During the tour, the guide talks about the life of John Rain himself, how he once owned most of Rancho Cucamonga for a time, and the fate of his wife and his property when he was murdered.

 It’s truly a fascinating peek into the past of the city.